RenaldasZ/RenaldasZ/README.md

 - 👋 Hi, I’m @RenaldasZ
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on simple projects
+- 💞️ I’m looking to collaborate on simple or medium projects

 <!---
 RenaldasZ/RenaldasZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.